kolergy/agent_bean/README.md

 ## Curent capabilities:
 The agent Bean is currently capable of the following:
 - **Manage models**: manage the models and ability to instantiate / deinstantiate models, ability to use any transformers models
 - **Action Execution**: Agent Bean can perform various actions.
-The actions are defined in the `AgentAction` class and can be easily extended. curently implemented actions:
+The actions are defined in the setings file and can be easily extended. curently

+implemented actions:
   -  **summarize**: generate a summary of the provided text
   -  **search**: perform a search on the net
   -  **free**: freetext query